This page covers:

 Categories of Regulation

-The SIBL provides a licensing regime for persons engaging in securities investment business as defined in the law, unless otherwise exempted under Schedule 3 (Excluded Activities) or Schedule 4 (Excluded Persons).
-Persons engaged in securities investment business must either hold a:
+The SIBL provides a licensing regime for persons engaging in securities investment business as defined in the SIBL, unless otherwise exempted under Schedule 3 (Excluded Activities) or Schedule 4 (Excluded Persons).
+Persons engaged in securities investment business must hold a Securities Investment Business Licence.

 Standards of Regulation